passle/passle-sync-wordpress/README.md

-# Passle Sync for Wordpress
+# Passle Sync for WordPress

-> **Warning**
->
-> There's a breaking change on the way.
-Once this change has been deployed to the Passle backend, the plugin won't auto-sync until you've updated to the latest version.

-Passle Sync is a plugin for Wordpress which syncs your [Passle](https://home.passle.net/) posts and authors into your Wordpress instance.
+Passle Sync is a plugin for Wordpress that syncs your [Passle](https://home.passle.net/)](https://home.passle.net/) posts and authors into your Wordpress instance.

 Get started with the section below, or jump straight to the [API documentation](./docs/index.md).